All Sections

 1. What you received

 Your website was handed to you as a single folder.
 You open this folder in your editor and everything is inside it.
-Here is what each part is — you will rarely touch most of it; Claude handles it for you.
+The site has two landing pages, both feeding the same lead form:

 In your folder What it is

 deploy.shThe publish button.
 When you say "publish my site," this is what runs.
+It also refuses to publish while any template placeholder is still unfilled, so a half-finished site can't go live.

 CLAUDE.mdThe instruction sheet your AI assistant reads automatically.
 It already knows how to edit and publish your specific site.